A Cross Border Insurance Market

 Supervisory authorities in Denmark and the EU

 In Denmark our National Supervisory Authority is responsible for supervision of financial institutions.
-At EU level, The European Insurance and Occupational Pensions Authority (EIOPA) establishes standards o how to carry out supervision in the member states.
+At EU-level, The European Insurance and Occupational Pensions Authority (EIOPA) establishes standards on how to carry out supervision in the Member States.

-Insurance & Pension Denmark believe there is a need for greater cooperation between the different European supervisory authorities.
-Stronger cross border cooperation between national supervisory authorities in Europe with companies that sell insurances across borders will play an important role preventing future bankruptcies.
+Insurance and Pension Denmark believes there is a need for greater cooperation between the different European supervisory authorities.
+Stronger cross border cooperation between national supervisory authorities in Europe on companies that sell insurances across borders will play an important role preventing future bankruptcies.
 Cross border cooperation between national supervisory authorities can be in the form of establishing common supervisory platforms, coordinated by EIOPA.

 It is important that consumer protection does not stop at the border, given that insurances are sold across borders.
 Cross border cooperation is necessary to avoid insurance companies going bankrupt in the future.

 Regardless of financial legislation and supervision, there is always the danger that an insurance company might go bankrupt.
 In such cases, it is important that consumers are protected.
-In Denmark, we have a national guarantee fund for non-life insurance companies.
+In Denmark, we have a national guarantee fund for non-life insurance companies based on the host-country principle.

-As part of the upcoming Solvency II review in 2020, EU is planning on introducing minimum harmonization of national guarantee funds.
-Given that we in Denmark have a well functioning guarantee fund, it is important to Insurance & Pension Denmark that minimum EU harmonization does not leave the Danish consumers worse off.
+Given that we have a well-functioning guarantee fund in Denmark, it is important for Insurance and Pension Denmark that any potential future minimum EU-harmonization does not leave Danish consumers worse off.
 We strive to keep our high level of consumer protection and not passing on additional costs to the Danish consumers.

 More about Insurance & Pension Denmark's politics and opinions